 Access R-Tariff-Online anywhere from any device connected to the Internet.
 Since “Daobit” Ltd. provides client and tech support, as well as the overall maintenance of the software, you get a ready-to-use solution without having to dive into technical aspects.

 - no installation on a device;

 - no concerns regarding the security of your data.

 There’s no need to bother with disk space and backups in case of a blackout or problems with your device since all information stores in cloud storage and is subject to scheduled backups.
-Hardware maintenance and software updates are fully taken care of by “CTM” LLC.
+Hardware maintenance and software updates are fully taken care of by “Daobit” LLC.

 Choosing an online solution frees users from significant spendings on both software and hardware.
 There’s no need to bear costs on maintenance, backups, and hardware setup.

 Since a company might have few employees who calculate transportation tariff rates, R-Tariff-Online also features a multiuser mode allowing several users to work in one account simultaneously where an employee can be assigned a role and access policies.